ianjauslin-rutgers/leanblueprint-extract/README.md

 * `-L` or `--lean`: print the lean code in which the blueprint has been removed.

+* `-f` or `--force`: by default, if an output file would overwrite an input file, the program exits.
+Use `-f` to enable overwriting input files.

 # Customizing the opening and closing tags